lake-wg/authz/draft-selander-lake-authz.md

 * V and W have an implicit relation, e.g., based on web PKI with trusted CA certificates, see {{domain-auth}}.
 * U and V need not have any previous relation, this protocol establishes a relation between U and V.

-Each of the three parties have protected communication with the other two during the protocol.
+Each of the three parties can gain protected communication with the other two during the protocol.

+V may be able to access credentials over non-nonstrained networks, but U may be limited to constrained networks.
+Implementations wishing to leverage the zero-touch capabilities of this protocol are expected to support transmission of credentials from V to U by value during the EDHOC exchange, which will impact the message size depending on type of credential used.

 ~~~~~~~~~~~ aasvg